aonez/MicrosoftSurfaceMacAudioFix/README.md

 # Solution

-This is a daemon that will launch and keep running, listening for sleep and wake events.
+This is a daemon that will launch and keep running, listening for sleep and wake events as well as audio device changes.
-Once the Mac goes to sleep the daemon will take note and upon wake, if the dock is connected, will restart `coreaudiod `.
+ - Once the Mac goes to sleep the daemon will take note and upon wake, if the dock is connected, will restart `coreaudiod`.
+ - If it detects an audio device change and finds the dock is connected it will restart `coreaudiod`.

+While checking if the dock is pressent in the audio devices and if it has formats available, to prevent the restart of `coreaudiod` if it's not needed, checking the audio devices will also trigger the hang, so the daemon will loose it's purpose being unresponsive for a minute or so.

 # Installation